Barnard Library offers a range of services to advance the library's mission of supporting excellence and innovation in teaching and learning.

 - Zotero Guide

-- Contact Lois Coleman for help
+- Contact Lois Coleman or your Personal Librarian for help with reference management software.

-Our Research Guides list and describe resources that are useful in particular subject areas, or that are recommended for research for specific classes.
+Our research guides list and describe resources that are useful in particular subject areas, or that are recommended for research for specific classes.